 Since the spring is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has declared May as National Asthma and Allergy Awareness Month.

 Over 40 million Americans are tormented with allergies and 24 million are plagued by asthma.
-So in May, we're calling out sneezes so you can call in the Experts, for FREE.
+So in May, we want to help you stop the sneezes for FREE.
 Call Chief/Bauer Service Experts today to get a COMPLIMENTARY home air quality and comfort analysis at 217-689-2469 or schedule your appointment online

 .
 Your complimentary air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.

 Find out more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
-Here are some other tips from Chief/Bauer Service Experts:
+Here are some other recommendations from Chief/Bauer Service Experts:

 Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
-Even if you think your allergies are pretty moderate, people are often excited by the nearly instant change in how they feel after switching to a more efficient air filtration system.
+Even if you consider your allergies to be pretty moderate, people are often excited by the nearly immediate change in how they feel after switching to a high-efficiency air filtration system.

-If you still aren’t confident that such a high-performing air filtration system is a good fit for your home, there are many options to choose from when it comes to bettering your family’s air quality.
+If you still aren’t confident that such a high-performing air filtration system is the right fit for your home, there are several options to choose from when it comes to bettering your family’s air quality.
 Below are different air filters and cleaners that you can choose for your home’s air quality.

 Germicidal UV Light Systems

-Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
-These products help kill germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
-According to a review, 1 out of 5 people who experienced allergies was also exposed to fungi and bacteria in their ventilation systems.
-Buying a UV light system helps to get rid of these allergens and keep your family healthy.
+Germicidal UV Light System is quite the mouthful to say germ killer.
+These UV lights help kill germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
+According to a study, 1 out of 5 people who experienced allergies was also exposed to fungi and bacteria in their ventilation systems.
+Installing a UV light system helps to get rid of these allergens and keep your family healthy.

 Humidify or Dehumidify